 We collect, hold, use and disclose personal information to carry out functions and perform activities in the ordinary course of our business, including in providing conveyancing and legal services, as a Form 1 service provider, achieving our business objectives, marketing and in meeting our legal obligations.

-The main way we collect personal information is when information is given to us by our clients in the course of acting on their behalf and performing a requested service.
+The primary way we collect personal information is when information is given to us by our clients in the course of acting on their behalf and performing on a requested service.
 This information includes a client’s name, contact details, occupation, preferred communication method, finance and payment details and any other relevant information required to carry out the requested service.
 Further, if provided to us by you, we may also collect and hold information relating to your passport, driver’s licence and birth and marriage certificate.

 We may also collect personal information from a third party, like an accountant, real estate agent or legal representative, by way of correspondence, phone conferences and by personal attendances at our office and from enquiries via our website.